 2. How do you respond when someone is venting?

-Healthy venting is different from emotional dumping, so it’s important to practice active listening and be completely present for the person who is venting.
+Practice active listening.
 Don’t judge or offer solutions right away.
-Hear them out first, let the dust of their emotions settle.
-Then, gently offer suggestions as to what they could do, keeping in mind that they may or may not take your advice, and that’s okay.
+Hear them out first.
+Let the dust of their emotions settle.
+Then, offer constructive suggestions gently.
+But keep in mind that they may or may not take your advice, and that’s okay.

 3. How do you set boundaries with emotionally draining friends?